 Back to top

 There are specific rules for each endorsement, and for most endorsements you will need to complete an approved course.
 You will normally be required to hold the appropriate endorsement and class to drive a specific sort of vehicle professionally as well as any other licences or certificates that are necessary.
-For example, a tow truck driver must hold the right class of licence for their vehicle, a transport service licence, and a V endorsement to move vehicles commercially.

 For more general information on endorsements, you can see the NZTA fact sheet on classes and endorsements.
 You can also find out what you need to do to renew your endorsements.